jfmengels/elm-review/README.md

 I suggest (re-)reading [when to write or enable a rule in a configuration](#when-to-write-or-enable-a-rule) if you really need to ignore an error.

-## Is there a way to automatically fix the reported errors?

-There is none at the moment, but this might be added a later time.
-That said, it is unlikely that all errors will be fixable, so there will always be a need for manual fixing for some rules.